Troubleshooting your Quickbooks Online Integration

 The first step in troubleshooting any issue with your accounting sync is to check your accounting sync history page.
 This page tells you what Abacus data has synced into your connected accounting software.
 If there are any sync errors, they will appear in the Status Column on the right.

-An incomplete integration to Quickbooks Desktop can result in a failure to sync.
-If you’ve hit a roadblock with your Quickbooks Desktop integration, there are a few different steps you can take to troubleshoot the issue.
+An incomplete integration to Quickbooks Online can result in a failure to sync.
+If you’ve hit a roadblock with your Quickbooks Desktop integration, there are a few steps you can take to troubleshoot the issue.

 1) Are all of your categories mapped to your active items in your chart of accounts?

 Abacus gives you the option to add additional data to each expense by setting up custom categories and sub-categories.
 You can learn how to do this here.
 After you’ve set up your Abacus Expense Categories, the next step is to map those to your chart of accounts.
 If you haven’t mapped your Abacus Categories, the sync to Quickbooks Online will break.
 You can learn how to map your categories to your GL codes here.

 2) Are any of your categories mapped to accounts that no longer exist in Quickbooks?

 If you’ve deleted any items on your General Ledger that are mapped to active Abacus categories, the sync will fail.
 Open up your Categories page in Abacus and match this against your Chart of Accounts.
 If anything has been deleted from your GL, you’ll need to make the corresponding updates to your Category Mapping in Abacus.

 Please note: If any changes are made to your chart of accounts in Quickbooks, you must go back to your Categories page in Abacus and re-map them to the updated account!
 This will not update on its own.
 If an Abacus category is mapped to an account that no longer exists or has been edited in QBO, it will break the sync.